SuleimanFarah/sunpy/GSOC/2020/GSOC-2020-Abhijeet-Manhas.md

 ### Have you participated previously in GSoC?
 When?
 Under which project?

-I haven’t participated in GSoC before.
+I haven't participated in GSoC before.

 ### Are you applying to other projects?

-I haven’t applied to any other project and focused on Fido.
+I haven't applied to any other project and focused on Fido.

 ### Commitments?

-I don’t have any internships or other projects to do in summer.
-I won’t be even having classes in June and July, so I can fully commit my time to the project.
+I don't have any internships or other projects to do in summer.
+I won't be even having classes in June and July, so I can fully commit my time to the project.
 I can easily commit 35-45 hours a week to my project.
-For one week in June, I’ll be busy with my end-sem examinations.
+For one week in June, I'll be busy with my end-sem examinations.
 I will love to contribute to SunPy even after the GSoC period.
 Integrating the HESPE data archive will be my next objective after the summer of code.

 ### Eligibility?

-Yes, I’m eligible to receive payments from Google.
+Yes, I'm eligible to receive payments from Google.